certbot/certbot/README.md

 1. Create a virtual environment

 2. Make sure you have libssl-dev (or your regional equivalent) installed.
+`pycparser` suffers from
+https://github.com/eliben/pycparser/issues/148, which is why we need to recompile it, which depends on `libssl-dev`.

 3. Install by adding these to your requirements.txt file: